Furness College, Barrow-in-Furness: Ofsted Inspection

-In March 2019, the college underwent a full Ofsted inspection which was its first Ofsted inspection since the merger between Furness College and Barrow Sixth Form College in August 2016.
-Inspectors judged the college to be a good (grade 2) college with good provision in all main judgement areas.
+In comparison to its strong 2019 Ofsted judgement of good under its prior leadership and principal, the college, in 2024, was judged to be inadequate, the only further education college in England to have this judgement at the time of the inspection.

 Student Union

 The Furness College Students' Union is affiliated to the National Union of Students, and all students of all Furness College campuses are entitled to membership.
 The college also offers extensive academic and pastoral support to all its students.

 Leadership and Management

 The college is led by the senior leadership team under the direction and scrutiny of the Board of the Corporation which is also responsible for overseeing the strategic direction of the college.
-Jan Fielding is the current Chair of Governors and Andrew Wren is the Principal and Chief Executive of Furness College, including Barrow Sixth Form College.
+There is an interim Chair of Governors and Nicola Cove is the Principal and Chief Executive of Furness College, including Barrow Sixth Form College.

-South Cumbria Multi-Academy Trust

-In 2021, Furness College led the formation of a multi-academy trust to operate in its catchment area.
-The trust, named South Cumbria Multi-Academy Trust, admitted its first member, Chetwynde School in Barrow-in-Furness, on 1 September, 2021.
-Its vision is to inspire young people and change lives through excellence in education in South Cumbria.
-The trust is currently accepting applications from other schools who are looking to join a trust.

-The trust's Chief Executive Officer is Furness College's Principal/Chief Executive, Andrew Wren.